bitcores/ps2-mcdump/README.md

 # ps2-mcdump
 PS2 memory card dumping tool

-Dumps the entire contents of the memory card in slot 2 into memory where it can be dumped with a tool like ps2client
+Dumps the entire contents of the memory card in slot 2 into memory where it can be dumped with a tool like ps2client.
+Displays DONE message when complete or reboots to BIOS if failure.

 Contents are dumped to memory position 0x20_0000, 8MB card can be dumped with the following command